Toluade/protime-react-component/README.md

 - `startDate: string | Date`

-  - This is the time the timer will start counting down from.
+  - The timer won't start until this time is reached.

 - `endDate: string | Date`